jacksonvoelkel/winflip/README.md

 ![Example of winflip operation](./winflip.gif)

 If you are new to RStudio Addins, please refer to [this documentation](https://towardsdatascience.com/rstudio-addins-or-how-to-make-your-coding-life-easier-6b627c7b2240).
+The basic process to install it is:

+1. Install the package with `devtools::install_github("jacksonvoelkel/winflip")`
+2. Under *Tools \> Modify Keyboard Shortcuts* add a custom binding of your choice to "Flip Backslashes"